 15% off rooms in Chetola Lodge

-$75 Gift Card to use at Chetola Resort
+$75 Gift Card to use at Timberlake’s Restaurant

 Complimentary room upgrade based on availability

-* Minimum 2-night stay; available November 1, 2020-January 27, 2021; not valid over holidays.
-Cannot be combined with any other specials or offers; based on availability; not valid for groups of ten or more.
+* Minimum 2-night stay; cannot be combined with any other offer; available through April 30, 2021; not valid over holidays.
+Cannot be combined with any other specials or offers; based on availability; not valid for groups of ten or more; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information

 Thinking of a Small Corporate Group Retreat?
 With social distancing, along with large indoor and outdoor meeting spaces, there is plenty of room to spread out.
 Contact Alex Morales at 828-295-5536 to find out more about small team retreats, and how to get a $100 credit towards food and beverage.